zaczap/bios201/Workshop1/README.md

 	java -Xmx2g -jar $GATK -R grch37.fa -T HaplotypeCaller -I NA12892.markduplicates.rg.bqsr.bam --emitRefConfidence GVCF -o NA12892.g.vcf

 ## Joint calling across samples

+Calling variants in a single individual is _not_ always ideal, however - we have more confidence in observing a particular variant at a given site if we see it in other individuals (because we have greater confidence that it is a real site rather than some artifact or a sequencing error).

 	time java -Xmx2g -jar $GATK -T GenotypeGVCFs -R grch37.fa --variant NA12878.g.vcf --variant NA12891.g.vcf  --variant NA12892.g.vcf -o raw_variants.vcf